 - O – Orange County

-ILT Structure: Inter-Leagues are made up of 2-3 Leagues, with no more than 32 teams.
+QT Structure: QTs are made up of 24 teams.
 There will be two competition fields with matches moving from one field to the other.
 The day starts for teams and volunteers at 7 am.
-Judging and Robot Inspection starts promptly at 8 am, so teams need to check in and set up at the pit from 7am to 8am.
-Following the completion of judging interviews, Opening Ceremonies start at approximately 10am.
+Judging and Robot Inspection starts promptly at 8 am, so teams need to check in and set up their table in the pit area from 7 am to 8 am.
+Following the completion of judging interviews, the opening ceremony starts at approximately 10 am.
 For round robin play, teams typically play 5 matches.
-The points from these 5 matches are combined with the Qualifying points from the top 10 of 15 matches from League.
-These points determine the order of Alliance Selection and Playoffs.
-Playoffs run from approximately 3pm to 5pm, with Awards Ceremony following immediately after the final match completes.
-The goal is to finish by 6-7 pm, but is dependent on the complexity of the game and any technical difficulties during the day.
-The top percentage of teams (based on FIRST criteria) from each of the 5 Interleague Tournaments will proceed to Los Angeles Championships.
+The points from these 5 matches are used to determine the order of Alliance Selection and Playoffs.
+Playoffs run from approximately 3 pm to 5 pm, with an Awards Ceremony immediately following after the final match is completed.
+The goal is to finish by 6-7 pm, but that is dependent on the complexity of the game and any technical difficulties during the day.
+The top percentage of teams (based on FIRST criteria) from each of the five Qualifier Tournaments will proceed to the SoCal Championships.

-As with the League Meets, to have the 75+ volunteers to run this day-long event, it is a Regional requirement that all teams in that league provide at a minimum two volunteers.
-The volunteers will be provided training for the position.
-Family, friends or neighbors can be your volunteer, as long as the persons are responsible, and we have enough adults for the Key Volunteer roles for each ILT.
-Roles run from the high-touch people roles to high-tech robot interface roles, and there is a great role for people no matter their background — see FIRSTInspires.org for descriptions of volunteer roles and this link for manuals for most roles.
+QT Volunteers: As with the League Meets, it is a regional requirement that all teams in that League provide at a minimum two volunteers to achieve the 75+ volunteers needed to run this day-long event.
+Training will be provided for all volunteer positions.
+Family, friends or neighbors can be your volunteer, as long as the persons is responsible, and we have enough adults for the key volunteer roles for each QT.
+Roles run from the high-touch people roles to high-tech robot interface roles, and there is a great role for people no matter what their background is.
+See FIRSTInspires.org for descriptions of volunteer roles and this link for manuals for a list of volunteer roles and their descriptions.
 All Volunteers must be registered within the FIRST VIMS Volunteer system and all adults must pass Youth Protection clearance, which may take up to 7 days.

-Structure: Championship is comprised of the 48 top teams from the 5 Inter-Leagues..
-The 48 teams are divided into 2 groups that will compete within two different Divisions all day until the finals.
+Championship Structure: The Championship is comprised of the 48 top teams from the Qualifier Tournaments.
+The 48 teams are divided into 2 groups that will compete all day within two different divisions until the finals.
 The day starts at 7 am.
-Judging and Robot Inspection starts promptly at 8 am, so teams need to check in and set up at the pit from 7 am to 8 am.
-Following the completion of judging interviews, Opening Ceremonies start at approximately 10am.
-For round robin play, teams typically play 5 matches.
-This is a clean slate and no points are brought forward from the Inter-League Tournaments.
-Both Divisions will have separate Playoffs that run from approx 3pm to 5pm.
-The two Division winning teams will playoff for an overall Event winner.
-Awards Ceremony follows, and depending on the complexity of the game or any technical issues, we will end at 7-8 pm.
-The top percentage of teams (based on FIRST criteria, published in the Game Manuals) will proceed to Championships in Houston Texas, April 17-20, 2019
+Judging and Robot Inspection starts promptly at 8 am, so teams need to check in and set up their tables in the pit area from 7 am to 8 am.
+Following the completion of judging interviews, the opening ceremony starts at approximately 10 am.
+For round robin play, teams typically play five matches.
+This is a clean slate and no points are brought forward from the Qualifier Tournaments.
+Both divisions will have separate playoffs that run from approximately 3 pm to 5 pm.
+The two division winning teams will playoff for an overall event winner.
+The Awards Ceremony follows and depending on the complexity of the game or any technical issues, we will end at 7-8 pm.
+The top percentage of teams (based on FIRST criteria, published in the Game Manuals) will proceed to the World Championship in Houston, Texas.